 , made from the same raw material that makes this kind of tea unique a high-quality.Zi Ya (Purple bud)

 - purple tea is made from tea leaves mutated, adapting to the local microclimate.
-This variety mostly found high in the mountain.
+This variety is mostly found high in the mountains.
 This is a mutation that occurs when exposed to the sun.
-The plant requires blue and violet light spectrum for harmonious growth.
+The plant requires a blue and violet light spectrum for harmonious growth.
 In areas with too much sunlight, plants lack blue-violet light and as a result, due to a complex biochemistry inside the tea leaf, it changes its colour into purple.
 In addition, this tea has a unique, delicate, sweet, floral flavour.Mao Cha

-Mao Cha translates as a "rough tea" and means that this tea is unfinished and is in an intermediate stage of production.
-This term is used for a tea material which is ready to be steamed and pressed in case of Sheng Pu'Er production.
-This type of tea is used for blending and further storage before being pressed into 'cakes'.ORGANOLEPTICS
+translates as "rough tea" and means that this tea is unfinished and is in an intermediate stage of production.
+This term is used for a tea material that is ready to be steamed and pressed in case of Sheng (Raw) Pu'Er production or further fermentation process during Shu (Ripe) Pu'Er production.
+This type of tea is also used for blending and further storage before being pressed into 'cakes'.ORGANOLEPTICS

 The aroma of dry tea leaves

 has a bright, sweet, fresh fruit and berry aroma.
 Warmed and rinsed tea leaves reveal bright berry notes.
 Black currants, raspberries, cranberries, and some dried herbs.
 With further brewing, the aroma reveals notes of fried rice.